 Spectrum is a valuable state asset and governments have the option to use it to raise revenues to fund vital state activities.
 However, the primary goal in all awards should be to encourage the most efficient use of spectrum through investment in widespread, high quality networks.

 Efficient spectrum awards maximise access to affordable mobile broadband services, which in turn have a major impact on the digital economy.
 Evidence shows that higher state revenues from excessive spectrum pricing are outweighed by losses incurred to the digital economy.
 Many countries around the world successfully strike the right balance between raising revenues and delivering efficient spectrum awards.
 However, those countries that make maximising revenues a top priority are putting their national mobile services, and the overall digital economy, at risk.

 This paper outlines the GSMA's key spectrum pricing positions:

-- High spectrum prices threaten affordable, high quality mobile broadband services - Governments should prioritise improved mobile broadband services - above revenue maximisation - when awarding spectrum - Avoid limiting the supply of mobile spectrum, publish long-term spectrum award plans and hold open consultations - 4.
-Set modest reserve prices and annual fees, and rely on the market to determine spectrum prices - Avoid creating unnecessary risks that put operators' current or future services in jeopardy - 6.
+- 1. High spectrum prices can harm consumers through lower quality mobile broadband services - 2.
+Governments should prioritise improved mobile broadband services - above revenue maximisation - when awarding spectrum - 3.
+Avoid limiting the supply of mobile spectrum (e.g. through set-asides), publish long-term spectrum award plans and hold open consultations - 4.
+Set modest reserve prices and annual fees, and rely on the market to determine spectrum prices - 5.
+Avoid creating unnecessary risks that put operators' current or future services in jeopardy - 6.
 Consult with industry on licence terms and conditions and take them into account when setting prices - 7.
 Auctions must be well designed and implemented to be an effective award mechanism - 8.
-There is no single best approach to estimating the value of spectrum and international benchmarks should be used with caution - Spectrum pricing decisions should be made by an independent regulator in consultation with industry - The rise in the total cost of spectrum is a threat to mobile broadband growth - especially 5G
+There is no single best approach to estimating the value of spectrum and international benchmarks should be used with caution - 9.
+Spectrum pricing decisions should be made by an independent regulator in consultation with industry - 10.
+The rise in the total cost of spectrum is a threat to mobile broadband growth especially 5G